 We’ve been exploring Central and South America for the last six years and have absolutely fell in love with the regions.
 Just like my friend’s mother who was skeptical of my choices for travel destinations, many people have asked me if I felt safe traveling to Colombia, El Salvador, Guatemala and Honduras.
 My answer: “Absolutely.”
 We do our research, just as we would if we were going to Chicago, Los Angeles or New York.
 We stay in safe places.
 We make sure we know how to get around.
 We learned some Spanish.
 And what we found in our travels is the most amazing people, beautiful destinations and delicious food.

 But you don’t have to travel the world to get a multicultural experience.
-I can walk across the street to get Salvadoran takeout or drive two miles to an Ethiopian restaurant.
-I can strike up a conversation with my neighbor in Spanish.
-I can ask my African co-worker to tell me about Sierra Leone.
+Food, in particular, can be an important cultural bridge.
+I can walk across the street and get Salvadoran pupusas or drive two miles to an Ethiopian restaurant for doro wat.
+I can strike up a conversation with my neighbor in Spanish or ask my coworker what it was like growing up in Sierra Leone.
 The more I engage in these activities, the more I understand my fellow humans.

 The more I travel, the smaller and more accessible the world gets.
 I’ve learned to honor and celebrate our differences and also recognize that at the core of our beings, we are all one tribe.

 3 responses to “How Travel Can Open Your Mind and Help Curb Bias”